nextcodelab/data-base-server/host_data/bible/suggestions.md

 Let us dedicate our lives to honoring God in humility and obedience.

-### PLEASE ENCOURAGE MEMBERS, THAT THEY CAN ALSO SHARE THE GOSPEL TO OTHERS FOR THE SALVATION (ETERNAL INVESTMENT) FOR ETERNITY.
+### PLEASE ENCOURAGE MEMBERS, THAT THEY CAN ALSO SHARE THE GOSPEL TO OTHERS FOR THE SALVATION FOR ETERNITY.
 JESUS IS COMING; LET'S CARRY THE BURDEN FOR THE LOST SOULS.

 ***Individually engaging with the Bible under the guidance of the Holy Spirit can assist individuals in building a solid foundation, ensuring they acquire a personal grasp of the truth.
 This footing can then shield them from falling easily for others' teachings, thereby upholding the truth for the succeeding generation.*** *[1 John 2:27](1 John 2:27)*.